 The synonymous phrase "kingdom of heaven" is recorded an additional thirty-three times in the KJV translation.
 Interestingly, all thirty-three occurrences are found solely in Matthew.

-A short answer to your question is that the Kingdom of God is the rule and governance of his Family over all things.
-The Bible speaks of it in the past (Daniel 4:17, 25, 34; 5:21), present (Matthew 12:28, Luke 17:20 - 21, Colossians 1:13), and future (Daniel 2:44 - 45, 7:13 - 14, Revelation 11:15 - 18, 20:4 - 15, 21:1 - 22:5).
-Right now, although it rules the entire universe, it is not actively governing over the affairs of man.
-God is, nevertheless, ruling in the lives of all those who have his Holy Spirit and are obedient to him.
+The short answer to your question is that the Kingdom is the rule and governance of God (the Father and Jesus Christ) over all things.
+The Bible speaks of it existing in the past (Daniel 4:17, 25, 34, 5:21), present (Matthew 12:28, Luke 17:20 - 21, Colossians 1:13), and future (Daniel 2:44 - 45, 7:13 - 14, Revelation 11:15 - 18, 20:4 - 15, 21:1 - 22:5).

-Those who will be allowed into the Eternal's reign of righteousness must receive it like a little child (Mark 10:15), be doers of his will (Matthew 7:21 - 23) and keep his Commandments (Matthew 19:16 - 17; Revelation 22:14).
-They must be willing to seek it (Luke 12:31), to give up all things in order to possess it (Luke 18:29 - 30), love their fellow man (Matthew 25:31 - 46) and be willing to suffer persecution for its sake (Matthew 5:10).
+Those who will be allowed into the Eternal's kingdom of righteousness must receive it like a little child (Mark 10:15), be doers of his will (Matthew 7:21 - 23) and keep his Commandments (Matthew 19:16 - 17, Revelation 22:14).
+They must be willing to seek it (Luke 12:31), to give up all things in order to possess it (Luke 18:29 - 30) and love their fellow man (Matthew 25:31 - 46).
+They must also be willing to suffer and possible die for its sake (Matthew 5:10).